 |Date of death||August 04, 1948|

-1875.
-Scientist, researcher, mathematician and physicist Mileva Marić (married Einstein) was born in Titel (then Austro-Hungarian Empire) to affluent parents.
-The Marić family house in Kisačka Street 20 in Novi Sad is protected under the state law.
+1875 - Scientist, researcher, mathematician and physicist Mileva Marić (married Einstein) was born in Titel (then Austro-Hungarian Empire) to affluent parents.
+The Marić family house at 20 Kisačka Street in Novi Sad is protected under the state law.

-1896.
-In summer she starts studying medicine at the University of Zurich.
+1896 - In summer, she starts studying medicine at the University of Zurich.
 In October, she transferred to Zurich’s Polytechnic to study mathematics and physics, as the only woman in the Department of Physics and Mathematics.
 In the period between 1864 and 1872, some two hundred women from Switzerland, Germany, Austria, England, the USA and Russia attended the University of Zurich, speaking in favour of the university’s openness.
 It was there that the student from Kać met a colleague three years her junior, who later became her husband.
-About the beginnings of this love relationship, we find out from the letters published in 1986.
+We find out about the beginnings of this love relationship from the letters published in 1986.
 Einstein’s parents were against this relationship for two reasons: because Mileva was older than Albert and because she was not Jewish.

-1902.
-Mileva gives birth to their illegitimate daughter Lieserl, whose faith is unknown.
+1902 - Mileva gives birth to their illegitimate daughter Lieserl, whose fate is unknown.
 Some speculate that the baby girl was given for adoption, while others believe that she probably died of scarlet fever.

-1921.
-Albert gives the money form the Nobel Prize to Mileva as a part of their divorce deal.
+1921 - Albert gives the money from the Nobel Prize to Mileva as a part of their divorce deal.
 Later, Mileva lived off private mathematics lessons.

 |Place of birth||Titel, Austrougarska|

 |Place(s) of residence||Czech Republic, Germany, Serbia, and Switzerland|